yyuqing-42/Portfolio/README.md

 Hi, i'm Yuqing.

 I'm a Young professional with a passion for transforming complex datasets into actionable insights.
-I graduated from UCLA with a bachelor's degree in Statistics.
+I graduated from UCLA with a bachelor's degree in Statistics in 2020.
 My current position is as a Quantitative Analyst at BHG Financial.

 Outside of work, I like to rock climb, capture street photographs, check out cute coffee shops, and hang out with my cats in the backyard!